 Jithin has been working with children in orphanages since his second year of University and in 2006 founded Make a Difference along with three of his friends.
-Since then he has grown MAD from an idea to make a difference to vulnerable children, into an organisation working with more than 80 shelters across 23 cities in India.
+Since then he has grown MAD from an idea to make a difference to vulnerable children, into an organisation working with 67 shelters across 23 cities in India.

 Jithin has been awarded the Ashoka Global Youth Social Entrepreneur award, Karmaveer Puraskar, Cordes Fellowship, Dasra peer grant and Youth Actionnet Fellowship for his contribution to society.
 He was one of the few social entrepreneurs personally supported by Michelle Obama through her International Youth Engagement Program and was one of the contenders for the Forbes India "30 under 30" list.
 He is currently part of DASRA's 2014/15 cohort of social entrepreneurs.

 His inability to reconcile with the way the society treats its most vulnerable has been a leading cause of MADness.
 His blind belief in young people's role in being a catalyst in creating a better and more equal society has also been a contributory factor.